allenhw2/cs126_final_project_piano/DEVELOPMENT.md

     I moved it.
 Things to do:
     -[ ] Fix Bugs with the ImGui Window
     -[ ] Set up other components of the UI

+ - **4/29/20** I fixed the problem with the trailing windows in the imgui window.
+I established the initial classes that I will use for the piano and its notes.
+I need to think of a way to use the UI to make the piano appear and animated.
+    I might as a window that lets you adjust the octave, but that causes a lot of problems.
+I added the keyboard playing functionality though.
+It's very choppy but it's there.